Best Practices on IP and Technology Commercialization

 If parents have any query, they can put it here and it will go to the respective centres.
 They can also review the schools.
 And, one more interesting fact is that if the teachers are doing something very innovative.
 And, that is captured and uploaded in the video or picture .
 The parents can, then, see those innovative things that are happening in the school.

 So, one more important thing which I was discussing about has been integrated with this application in the student.
 The parent counselling is something like, since we know that this mental health disorder is something like hyperactivity of the kids.
 So, this is roughly because the size of this study says that 80% are because of bad parenting.
 So, we tried to address the parenting part.

 That is, if 20 out of 100 kids are victim of MHD, then we should address the issue with parents.
-It is done with parent counselling app.
+We do it with parent counselling app.
 The app has various kinds of blogs.
 They may be in terms of good parenting and all these things, like in the format of video.
 Like, my list has been updated, many PDFs, like what is Autism?
-Some do’s and don’ts for parents are uploaded and integrated in this application.
+We have also uploaded Some do’s and don’ts for parents in this application.
 So, parents can see as per their convenience.
 If they’re busy then, they can take 20-25 minutes in a day and can easily go to them and learn what to do.

 Now, one thing, indicated here, is the exam portal.